zouppen/aoc-2024/log.md

 and there's your answer.

 Set algebra was indeed a very efficient approach.
-Run times: First part took 0.081 s and second part took 0.274 s.
+Run times: First part took 0.081 seconds and second part took 0.274 seconds.

 So long and thanks for all the bananas!